Flour: Production

-Modern mills

-Roller mills soon replaced stone grist mills as the production of flour has historically driven technological development, as attempts to make gristmills more productive and less labor-intensive led to the watermill and windmill.
+Roller mills replaced stone grist mills in the 19th century.
+The production of flour has historically driven technological development, as attempts to make gristmills and flour mills more productive and less labor-intensive led to the watermill and windmill.
 These terms are now applied more broadly to uses of water and wind power for purposes other than milling.
 More recently, the Unifine mill, an impact-type mill, was developed in the mid-20th century.

-Modern farm equipment allows livestock farmers to do some or all of their own milling when it comes time to convert their own grain crops to coarse meal for livestock feed.
-This capability is economically important because the profit margins are often thin enough in commercial farming that saving expenses is vital to staying in business.

-Composition
+Composition of cereal flour

 Flour contains a high proportion of starches, which are a subset of complex carbohydrates also known as polysaccharides.
-The kinds of flour used in cooking include all-purpose flour (known as plain outside North America), self-rising flour, and cake flour including bleached flour.
-The higher the protein content the harder and stronger the flour, and the more it will produce crispy or chewy breads.
-The lower the protein the softer the flour, which is better for cakes, cookies, and pie crusts.
+The kinds of flour used in cooking include all-purpose (North America) or plain flour, self-rising (North America) or self-raising flour, and, in North America, cake flour.
+The higher the protein content, the harder and stronger the flour, and the more it will produce crispy or chewy breads.
+The lower the protein, the softer the flour, which is better for cakes, cookies, and pie crusts.
 Cereal flour consists either of the endosperm, germ, and bran together (whole-grain flour) or of the endosperm alone (refined flour).

 Bleached flour

 "Bleached flour" is "refined" flour with a chemical whitening (bleaching) agent added.
 "Refined" flour has had the germ and bran, containing much of the nutritional fibre and vitamins, removed and is often referred to as "white flour".

 Bleached flour is artificially aged using a "bleaching" agent, a "maturing" agent, or both.
 A bleaching agent affects the carotenoids responsible for the natural colour of the flour; a "maturing" agent also affects gluten development.
 A maturing agent may either strengthen or weaken gluten development.

+This is still available in North America, but has been banned in Europe, Australia and New Zealand.

 Additives

-The four most common additives used as bleaching/maturing agents in the US are:
+The four most common additives used as bleaching or maturing agents in the US are: